What is shigellosis?

 In day care settings

 - Wash your hands often, and carefully, with soap and water, especially after visiting the washroom, changing diapers, and before handling or eating food.
+For more information on hand washing, see HealthLinkBC File #85 Hand Washing for Parents and Children.

 - Ensure children have their hands washed properly in day care centers and at home.
 This is very important for children who are not fully toilet-trained, children in diapers, and those who have diarrhea.